ros-controls/joss_paper/paper.md

 `ros_control` was conceptualized by Sachin Chitta at Willow Garage Inc. and initial design and implementation was done by Sachin Chitta (then at Willow Garage), Wim Meussen, Vijay Pradeep and Eitan Marder-Epstein (then at HiDOF) before being released open-source.

 `ros_control` is released as binary packages with each new version of ROS, source code is hosted at the [ros-controls](https://github.com/ros-controls) Github organization.
+A wiki webpage about the project can be found at [wiki-ros-control](http://wiki.ros.org/ros_control).

 # Robots using `ros_control`